 My daddy’s daddy

 We always called this person grandpa, grandfather, gramps, papa.
 I think this term is endearing, intimating affection passed down through the generations, and it’s clear which side of the family he’s on.
-The variations follow form: daddy’s mamma, mamma’s mamma, etc. (Of course, “my baby’s mamma” is a whole other thing.)
+The variations follow form: daddy’s mamma, mamma’s mamma, etc. (Of course, “my baby’s daddy” is a whole other thing.)

 Although we had large families with lots of relatives, we never called them kin.
 I was stumped when I first heard this, especially because “kin” sounded like “keen”.
 I now know that “he’s kin to me” means he’s family, a relative, related to you…probably by blood.
 Definitely, your daddy’s daddy is kin.